The Midlands England, UK Travel Guide

 Surrounding Birmingham, the West Midlands region has a diverse landscape.
 Rolling countryside, historical towns, and national parks are all within easy reach.

 Pioneers like Matthew Boulton and James Watt, members of the influential Lunar Society, gathered here, driving scientific and industrial advancements that shaped the modern world.
-The city's extensive canal network, built for goods transport, speaks to this period of intense productivity.
+The city's extensive canal network, built for products transport, speaks to this period of intense productivity.

 A center of manufacturing and innovation from the 18th century.